juliaesece/additional-materials/README.md

 The objective of this repository is to allow for the reproduction of the methods used in said report, not to provide a ready-made package or an easily reusable code base.

+All .csv files necessary to produce the final results (regressions) are already included in this repository, however, the code to recreate every step of the process is also available here.
+Only the code used to create the sources .csv files is not included, as it requires scraping the web, and is highly context specific.

+Note: You will need an OpenAI developer account, as well as some credit (<5 USD), if you want to recreate the LLM method files.

 ## 1. Table of Contents
 - [Installation](#2-installation)
 - [Data](#3-data)